bargitta/jsInterview/README.md

 **How to make cross origin XHR?**

 Various methods like JSONP and [CORS](http://www.w3.org/TR/cors/).
 CORS: set web server to allow trusted origins.

+Why settings in the server side can let browser relax its constraints?

+Ah, there must be some communication between server and browser.
+Actually the browser sends an HTTP OPTIONS request to check whether the cross origin request is allowed.
 In request header, you will have Origin, and in response header you will see Access-Control-Allow-Origin

 ### Section 2: Programming tests